7 ways to deal with toddler temper tantrums

 Tantrums mostly involve crying and back arching.
 The most helpful technique at this age is picking your child up and physically soothing them.

 Redirecting your child’s attention away from what they’re upset about also works well.
-For example, if your child is having a tantrum because you won’t allow them to explore an unsafe object or area, redirect their attention towards an alternative object or area that’s safe to explore.
+For example, if your child is throwing a tantrum because you won’t allow them to explore an unsafe object or area, redirect their attention toward an alternative object or area that’s safe to explore.

 As your baby grows from a toddler into a preschooler, their memory improves, making redirection a much less helpful technique for dealing with tantrums.
 However, with improved memory comes increased language skills, which help young children to process and express their emotions more effectively.